NSLS-II-SST/rsoxs_workflow/examples/setup_python.md

        conda create -n YOUR_ENVIRONMENT_NAME ipykernel ...
     ```
     The purpose of the conda environment is to contain the necessary package versions that will enable data reduction and not conflict with other packages.
     - Run the following to add the environment to your Jupyter notebook selection.
 The display name and environment name do not have to be the same.
+TODO: this might have to be done after activating the environment?
+I had issues when I did outside the environment, like the kernel kept disconnecting.

     ```
        python -m ipykernel install --user --name YOUR_ENVIRONMENT_NAME --display-name YOUR_ENVIRONMENT_NAME